rgerganov/footswitch/README.md

 Footswitch
 ----------

-Command line utility for programming foot switches sold by [PCsensor][1].
+Command line utility for programming foot switches sold by [PCsensor][1] and others.
 It works for both single pedal devices and three pedal devices.
-All supported devices have `vendorId:productId` = `0c45:7403` and can be listed with `lsusb`:

-    $ lsusb -d 0c45:7403
-    Bus 002 Device 051: ID 0c45:7403 Microdia
+The current list of support combinations of `vendorId:productId` is this:

+ * `0c45:7403`
+ * `0c45:7404`
+ * `413d:2107`

+You can find your `vendorId:productId` using the `lsusb` command on Linux.

 The same kind of foot switches are used for building the popular [VIM Clutch][2].